liloo2040/website_networks/README.md

 # School Project 02-2019

 This is a school project.

+It's not an official website, carrying neither an imprint nor any legal information.

+Please don't open it on your mobile as it will look terrible.
+We designed it to look good on desktops only - may add some media queries later on.

 Its purpose is to explain **network technologies** like:

 - Protocols in general